LYFT PINK charge on bank statement: what it is and how to verify it

 But I want a refund or to cancel it

-- 1.Contact Lyft, Inc. directly
+- 1.Contact Lyft, Inc. directly via their support page

 - 3.If refused, use our wizard to generate a formal dispute letter